AI & APIs

 Purpose: encompasses tools and techniques increasingly used in API documentation workflows, from content generation to automated testing

-Related Terms: genAI, Large Language Model, Machine Learning, Natural Language Processing
+Related Terms: AI agent, genAI, Large Language Model, Machine Learning, Natural Language Processing, prompt engineering

 Sources: